-Based on the above assessment the Board confirms that it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to 30 November 2025.
-A Resolution will be put to the Company's AGM on page 73 to approve the Company continuing as a VCT to 2026.
+Based on the above assessment the Board confirms that it has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five year period to 30 November 2026.
+A resolution will be put to the AGM to approve the Company continuing as a VCT to 2027.